Bradford1040/kiauh-klippain-shaketune/README.md

 # KIAUH & Klipper Shake & Tune plugin

-## I have repaired my punisher branch as of 04/11/2025
+## I have repaired my `punisher` branch as of 04/11/2025

+## T have moved forward with `devel-st-v2.0` and it has a dynamic `install.sh`

 ## This setup is very specialized, I use a Server not a Raspberry Pii

-## Rhino Linux, a rolling AUR release of Ubuntu & Debian Linux 13.0 mix, Python version 3.13.3
+## Rhino Linux, a rolling AUR release of Ubuntu 25.04 & Debian Linux 13.0 mix, Python version 3.13.3

 ## Kalico Klipper - bleeding-edge-v2

-Shake&Tune is a Klipper plugin from the [Klippain](https://github.com/Frix-x/klippain) ecosystem, designed to create insightful visualizations to help you troubleshoot your mechanical problems and give you tools to better calibrate the input shaper filters on your 3D printer.
+* Shake&Tune is a Klipper plugin from the [Klippain](https://github.com/Frix-x/klippain) ecosystem, designed to create insightful visualizations to help you troubleshoot your mechanical problems and give you tools to better calibrate the input shaper filters on your 3D printer.
 It can be installed on any Klipper machine and is not limited to those using the full Klippain.

-This is a modified version basically designed to work on my system, but can be edited to work on yours as well, if you need a hand just let me know, I plan on making a version that works with just one KIAUH installed printer without a custom name, the Branch will be named KIAUH_DEFAULT, but it is not completed as of yet.
+* This is a modified version basically designed to work on my system, but can be edited to work on yours as well, if you need a hand just let me know, I plan on making a version that works with just one KIAUH installed printer without a custom name, the Branch will be named KIAUH_DEFAULT, but it is not completed as of yet.

-Only thing thats different is when you use KIAUH and install multiple printers, KIAUH no longer uses (klipper.service or moonraker.service) it now uses a different naming scheme, like "printer_1_data" or "custom*name_data" which in turn changes (```klipper-printer_1.service```) & (```moonraker-printer_1.service```) or (```klipper-custom*name.service```) & (```moonraker-custom*name.service```).
+* Only thing thats different is when you use KIAUH and install multiple printers, KIAUH no longer uses (klipper.service or moonraker.service) it now uses a different naming scheme, like "printer_1_data" or "custom*name_data" which in turn changes (```klipper-printer_1.service```) & (```moonraker-printer_1.service```) or (```klipper-custom*name.service```) & (```moonraker-custom*name.service```).
 My branch `punisher` version is set up for one of my printers in the ```install.sh``` but is very easy to change to your proper naming scheme.
 I will try and make it more REGEX friendly so it automatically looks for the folders and service names but this is just a quick fix for one of my printers that I have an S2DW accelerometer on permanently.

 Check out the **[detailed documentation here](./docs/README.md)**.